klimenko-serj/cl-fbclient/README.md

 ===========
 Common Lisp library for working with firebird databases
 -----------
-Library is a set of classes and methods for working with firebirfd databases.
+Library is a set of classes and methods for working with firebird databases.
 Basic classes:
 - fb-database
 - fb-transaction